kgal-pan/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 ### cs-falcon-sandbox-get-environments
 ***
-Get a list of all available environments
+Gets a list of all available environments.

 #### Base Command